 This course focuses on young, middle, and older adults experiencing an array of physiological disorders, and provides the opportunity for implementation of the nursing process in a variety of health care settings with a focus on secondary and tertiary prevention.
-Emphasis is on professional health care that reflects comprehensive, humanistic, altruistic, and interprofessional values.
+Emphasis is on professional health care that reflects comprehensive, humanistic, altruistic, and inter-professional values.
 The course helps the student to incorporate professional standards as a basis for practice, to use critical thinking, to set priorities for patient care, to make nursing judgments, and to apply selected theory and research findings to provide holistic care to adults.

-Prerequisites: N3511 or N3511W, N3515, N3515B, N3517 or N3517W, N3540
+Prerequisites: N3511, N3515, N3515B, N3517, N3523, N3526, N3526B, N3532, N3536, N3540,